 - A z-score equal to 0 represents an element equal to the mean.

-- A z-score equal to 1 represents an element that is 1 standard deviation greater than the mean; a z-score equal to 2, 2 standard deviations greater than the mean; etc.
+- A z-score equal to 1 represents an element, which is 1 standard deviation greater than the mean; a z-score equal to 2 signifies 2 standard deviations greater than the mean; etc.

-- A z-score equal to -1 represents an element that is 1 standard deviation less than the mean; a z-score equal to -2, 2 standard deviations less than the mean; etc.
+- A z-score equal to -1 represents an element, which is 1 standard deviation less than the mean; a z-score equal to -2 signifies 2 standard deviations less than the mean; etc.

 Example: The test scores of students in a class test has a mean of 70 and with a standard deviation of 12.
 What is the probable percentage of students scored more than 85?